7 Konditores and Cafes You Must Visit in Innsbruck

 7 Austrian foods to try in Innsbruck

-MUST TRY: Breakfast!, Mundig hot chocolate where you get all the ingredients separately and then you do your own hot chocolate
+MUST TRY: Breakfast!, Mundig hot chocolate where you get all the ingredients separately and then you make your own hot chocolate

 Address: Kiebachgasse 16, 6020 Innsbruck, Austria